FelixOnline/v2/content/articles/2011-11-17-protesting-at-imperial.md

  - /news/1772/protesting-at-imperial
 imported: true
 comments:
+ - value: >
- - Interesting ideas about scientists being less able to empathy Do you think also the fact that a large percentage of imperials students are foreign may cause them to protest less Brilliant article Kelly  now off to the gum clinic
+     Interesting ideas about scientists being less able to empathy.
+Do you think also the fact that a large percentage of imperial's students are foreign, may cause them to protest less? ,Brilliant article Kelly!!! ... now off to the gum clinic

 # Article Taxonomies
 categories: